CuttingEEG/EEG101CommunityFramework/docs/responsibility.md

     open: True

 <input type='checkbox' checked id="cb-3-3" class="cb-sa" onchange="toggleCheckboxes(event)"/>
-I commit to participate in changing research evaluation to avoid focusing on single criteria.
+I commit to participating in changing the research evaluation to avoid focusing on a single criterion.
 I will contribute to broadening research evaluation by:

 /// html | ul.tasklist